Contact the FCC

 Commissioner Carr brings to the position over a dozen years of public and private sector experience in technology and communications law and policy.

 Most recently, Commissioner Carr served as the General Counsel of the FCC.
 In that role, he served as the chief legal advisor to the Commission and FCC staff on all matters within the agency’s jurisdiction.
 Previously, he served as the lead advisor to FCC Commissioner Ajit Pai on wireless, public safety, and international issues.
 Before that, he worked as an attorney in the FCC’s Office of General Counsel, where he provided legal advice on a wide range of spectrum policy, competition, and public safety matters.

-Commissioner Carr grew up in Virginia.
-He now lives in Washington, D.C., with his wife, Machalagh Carr, and their two boys, Quinn and Emmett.
+Commissioner Carr lives in Virginia with his wife, Machalagh Carr, and their three children.

 Popular FCC links

 Comm.
 Business Opportunities